Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

 ### Warp the lane boundary back on to original image
 Now that lane curves are detected we will use cv2.fillPoly(color_warp, np.int_([pts]), (0,255,0)) to fill image along curve.
-After this step  image is inverse perspective transformed into original view plane. combined the result with original undistorted image.
+After this step,Image is inverse perspective transformed into original view plane and combined with the  original undistorted image.
 <img src="{{ site.baseurl }}/assets/images/final.png">
 <div class="code-block">
 {% highlight python %}